 What is a wayfinding sign?

 With so many styles of signs available and present in everyday life, it is easy to get lost in the lingo.
-A wayfinding sign is a sign that helps give direction.
+A wayfinding sign is a sign that helps give direction and serves a very practical purpose.
 These can include maps, signs with arrows and so much more.
 Wayfinding signs can be used both on the inside and outside of a business or complex.

 Last week we posted about the 5 Best Interior Wayfinding Signs for your business.
 Once a customer has found your location these styles will help them navigate with ease, but what about finding your facility?
 That is where outdoor wayfinding signs will work for your business.
 Not only do they help customers find you as a destination for their trip, but they also serve as advertisement and marketing for your business.
 They can also be customized to reinforce your brand to raise brand awareness.